nv-hiep/recommendation_system/README.md

 # Hoola_RecommendationSystem
 Course Recommender with Python, Pandas, Cosine Similarity, ngrok, Streamlit and colab

+## Recommendation_System_DataAnalysis_R.ipynb
+Data Wrangling / Data Cleaning with R. A full exploratory data analysis of Courses

+## Recommendation_System_Model.ipynb
+Build a model (Cosine Similarity Matrix) for the Recommendation System

+## app.ipynb
+Build an webapp of the Recommendation System using ngrok, Streamlit and Colab (including the deatils for connecting Colab and Streamlit via ngrok).

 ## Prerequisite
 - Create an account on Ngrok (https://ngrok.com/). ngrok provides a real-time web UI where you can introspect all HTTP traffic running over your tunnels.